ltsMatthew/nmap_project/index.md

 _Created by Matthew Adriaanzen_

-Nmap offers many different types of scans that can be used to obtain various results about our targets.
+Nmap is a network scanner created by Gordon Lyon. its used to discover hosts and services on a computer network by sending packets and analyzing the responses.

+It provides a number of features for probing computer networks, including host discovery and service and operating system detection.

 Some of the features of Nmap can be divided into the following scanning techniques:

 *  Host discovery
 *  Port scanning
 *  Service enumeration & detection
 *  OS detection

+## Prerequisites
+Before following this guide, you should have a basic understanding of:

+*  Networking fundamentals (IP addresses, subnets, and ports).
+*  Operating systems (basic Linux or Windows command-line usage).
+*  Security concepts (understanding what open ports and services mean).

+This guide focuses only on using Nmap for network scanning.
+If you're unfamiliar with the above topics, you may want to review them first to get the most out of this guide.

-## What you'll learn here:
+## What This Guide Covers:

 *  Understanding basic Nmap scanning techniques.
 *  Identifying open ports & running services.